 柳刃 (Willow Blade)

 The sashimi knife.
-Single bevel means the flat ura (back face) keeps the fish being cut perfectly flat against the blade, producing a cut surface that is perfectly flat rather than slightly curved (as a double-bevel blade would produce).
-This is the technical reason sashimi from a skilled sushiya has that distinctive clean, flat-cut appearance.
+Being A blade ground to an edge on only one side, with a flat or hollow back; it cuts straighter and finer but takes more skill to sharpen than a double bevel. means the flat ura (the back face) holds the fish flat against the blade, producing a cut surface that is perfectly flat rather than slightly curved, as a double-bevel blade would leave it.
+This is the technical reason sashimi from a skilled A sushi restaurant, or the chef who runs it. has that distinctive clean, flat-cut appearance.

-Technique: The cut requires a single, uninterrupted draw cut — the blade is longer than the fish slice, and one stroke from heel to tip completes the cut.
-Multiple strokes (sawing) compress the fish cells and degrade texture.
+Technique: the cut requires a single, uninterrupted draw cut.
+The blade is longer than the fish slice, so one stroke from heel to tip completes the cut.
+Multiple strokes (sawing) compress the fish cells and degrade the texture.

-Primary tasks: Slicing raw fish for sashimi and sushi — a single-pull, no-sawing draw cut that severs proteins cleanly without crushing cells, preserving the translucent appearance of a perfect sashimi slice.
+Primary tasks: slicing raw fish for sashimi and sushi with a single-pull, no-sawing draw cut that severs proteins cleanly without crushing cells, preserving the translucent appearance of a perfect slice.

-Ideal steel: The finest possible edge — Shirogami #1 is the traditional professional choice; Aogami Super for better retention; Ginsan or SG2 for stainless.
+Ideal steel: the finest possible edge.
+Shirogami #1 is the traditional professional choice; Aogami Super gives better retention; Ginsan or SG2 for stainless.

-Limitations: Cannot be used left-handed without a mirror-ground left-hand version (special order).
-Right-handed standard.
-A lifetime investment — this knife gets better as it's properly sharpened and learned.
+Limitations: it cannot be used left-handed without a mirror-ground left-hand version (a special order); the standard is right-handed.
+It is a lifetime investment, getting better as it is properly sharpened and learned.

 Takohiki